RenchuSong/ProteinViewer/README.md

 planeWidth specifies the width of slice / roll

-splitThreshold spefifies the distance above which to be considered as non-connected segments within one protein
+splitThreshold specifies the distance above which to be considered as non-connected segments within one protein

 ## ProteinViewer